Douglas22/Douglas22.github.io/README.md

-# Douglas Developer was made posible by the following
+# Home was made posible by the following

 * David Miller/Black rock digital for the MIT licenced bootstrap theme http://startbootstrap.com/template-overviews/modern-business/